 Trump administration debates 90-day tariffs deferral - Bloomberg News

-The administration of U.S. President Donald Trump is debating if it should defer payments of duties on imported goods from around the world for three months, Bloomberg reported on Tuesday, citing people familiar with the talks.
+The administration of U.S. President Donald Trump is debating if it should defer payments of duties on imported goods from around the world for three months, Bloomberg reported on Tuesday, citing unnamed people familiar with the discussions.

-Talks in recent days involving the U.S. Customs and Border Protection and other government agencies about suspending tariffs amid the ongoing coronavirus outbreak have prompted local U.S. industry associations to push back, according to Bloomberg https://bloom.bg/2WIIF3t.
+Talks in recent days involving the U.S. Customs and Border Protection and other government agencies about suspending tariffs amid the coronavirus outbreak have prompted local U.S. industry associations to push back, according to Bloomberg https://bloom.bg/2WIIF3t.
+“At a time of ﬁnancial hardship and unrest as a result of the coronavirus – CBP should not reintroduce unfairly traded goods to cause American workers further economic pain because of lobbying efforts of stateless companies,” Bloomberg quoted the Coalition for a Prosperous America group as saying in a letter to CBP acting commissioner Mark Morgan.

+“This effort by CBP will only exacerbate the ﬁnancial situation of countless Americans.”
+A spokeswoman for the U.S. Customs and Border Protection agency declined comment.

+No comment was immediately available from the U.S. Trade Representative’s office.
+Earlier this month, U.S. Treasury Secretary Steven Mnuchin said the Trump administration was not considering broad relief from import tariffs on Chinese goods to ease economic pain from the coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)